azukiapp-labs/docker-registry-downloader/README.md

 Docker Registry Downloader
 ==========================

 Syncronize images from Docker Registry with your local Docker images.
-Works just like `docker pull` but better because is faster.
+Works just like new implementation of `docker pull` downloading severals layers in parallel.

 ### Quick-start sample app
 ```shell